substance/legacy-docs/substance/about/content.md

 ## Open Source

-Behind the scenes the Substance is mainly composed by a stack of open source modules that will be publicly released under the Open Source MIT license.
+Behind the scenes Substance is mainly composed by a stack of open source modules that will be publicly released under the Open Source MIT license.

 # Substance in the wild